cindyccui/Canada_Census_Geography/README.md

 The scripts in this repository read Statistics Canada geography tape files and converts them into readable tables and point files for GIS analysis.

-Tape files are essentially text files where each information for each feature is included in each row, while the order of the characters

-In census geography tape files, each row pertains to an Enumeration Area.
-These are small areas, composed of one or more neighbouring blocks, and are typically the lowest level in which census data is available for analysis.
+In census geography tape files, each row contains data that pertains to an Enumeration Area, typically the lowest level in which census data is available for analysis.
+This data is compact and requires a record layout table to discern what each character represents.

 Snippet of a geography tape file: